Six Tips that May Help Relieve Fungal Vaginal Infections

 Also, try to make sure you clean from front to back when you go to the bathroom.
 This is to avoid spreading the fungus and bacteria.

-4. Avoid sexual relations
+4. Avoid sexual intercourse

 Having sex without first fighting the fungi could make the infection last longer.
 And sometimes it can even cause discomfort in your partner.